Description

 Examples

-Example 1: Import data from a file on an OBServer node.
+Example 1: Import data from a server file.

-obclient> SET GLOBAL secure_file_priv = "" Query OK, 0 rows affected obclient> \q ByeNote
+obclient> SET GLOBAL secure_file_priv = "/" Query OK, 0 rows affected obclinet> \q ByeNote

-secure_file_privis aGLOBALvariable, you need to run\qto exit for the settings to take effect.After you reconnect to the database, import data from an external file.
+secure_file_privis aGLOBALvariable, you must enter\qto make the setting take effect.Reconnect to the database and import data from an external file.

 obclient> LOAD DATA INFILE 'test.sql' INTO TABLE t1; Query OK, 0 rows affected

-Example 2: Use the APPEND hint to enable the bypass import feature.
+Example 2: Use the APPEND hint to enable direct load.

 LOAD DATA /*+ PARALLEL(4) APPEND */